DestinyVolt/D-D/Others/OnePlayer/Libra.md

 #### To Buy:
-Potions of Growth \
 Ring of Fire Elemental Command (17000, Legendary) \
-Rod of Absorbsion (50000, Very Rare) \
-Belt of the Storm Giant (100000, Legendary) \
+Belt of the Cloud Giant (80000, Legendary) \
 Boon of Greater Attunement (Not really purchasable, but if I do a favor for a very powerful being, an increase in attunement slots would be great).

 #### Magic Item Purchase Limit:
 Sources: [Number](https://rpg.stackexchange.com/questions/89814/how-rare-are-magic-items-and-how-many-should-i-be-handing-out) and [Prices](https://drive.google.com/file/d/0B8XAiXpOfz9cMWt1RTBicmpmUDg/view?resourcekey=0-ceHUken0_UhQ3Apa6g4SJA) \
 2x Permenant Uncommon (1 used) \
 2x Permenant Rare (1 used) \
-1x Permenant Very Rare (1 used) \
+2x Permenant Very Rare (1 used) \
-2x Consumable Uncommon \
+2x Consumable Uncommon
-1x Consumable Very Rare

 ### Adventures:
 | Adventure Name          | My Level | Intended Level | Completed | Challenge |